 Over to you…

 The best way to judge the treadmill’s quality is to check the warranty period.
 Good treadmills come with a lifetime frame and motor warranty.
 If yours doesn’t have these warranties, choose one with a 10-year warranty on both.
 Don’t forget to try the treadmill if you’re planning to buy from a brick-and-mortar store.
-And check the reviews to save time and money by shopping online.
+And check the feedbacks to save time and money by shopping online.